undergrad-partner-school

 Admissions

-Learning as much as possible about the school's criteria for admission improves your chances of getting admitted.
-Check out some vital information about admission policy and requirements at University of the District of Columbia.
+In order to increase your chances of getting admitted, you need to know as much as possible about the university's criteria for admission.
+Check out some essential facts about admission at University of the District of Columbia.

-According to the most recent data, this institution uses standardized test scores for admission.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively easy to get into.
+According to the newest information reported, this institution uses standardized test scores for admission.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively easy to get into.

 Deadlines